Sertraline: Depression

 In meta-analyses, sertraline efficacy is similar to that of other SSRI antidepressants, with an odds ratio for response in clinical depression of between 1.44 and 1.67.
 However, as with other antidepressants, the nature and clinical significance of this effect remain disputed.
 A major study of sertraline in a broad primary care population found improvements in general mental health, quality of life, and anxiety.
 However, it failed to find significant effects on depression in either the mildly or severely depressed, and the clinical relevance and accuracy of the positive effects found have been questioned.

 In several double-blind studies, sertraline was consistently more effective than placebo for dysthymia, a more chronic variety of depression, and comparable to imipramine in that respect.
-Sertraline also improves the functional impairments of dysthymia to a similar degree whether group Cognitive-Behavioral Therapy is undergone or not.
+Sertraline also improves the functional impairments of dysthymia to a similar degree whether group cognitive behavioral therapy is undergone or not.

-Limited pediatric data also demonstrates a reduction in depressive symptoms in the pediatric population though remains a second-line therapy after fluoxetine.
+Limited pediatric data also demonstrates a reduction in depressive symptoms in the pediatric population, though it remains a second-line therapy after fluoxetine.